AI SEO Keyword Visibility

 Chase Sapphire Preferred® Card

-- Rewards: 2x points on travel and dining, 1 point per dollar spent on all other purchases.
+- Rewards: Earn 2x points on travel and dining at restaurants and 1 point per dollar spent on all other purchases.

 -